 - 1. If you have a child under 3, bring their portable play or bed.
 Bunk beds are not a great alternative.
-In fact, we suggest bringing something for everyone under 5. - 2.
+We suggest bringing something for everyone under 5. - 2.
 Fishing and swimming at the lake are at your own risk.
-Remember about the bacteria that circulates now in Massachusetts Lakes.
-Bring your rod and bait with you.
-Bring swimsuits (there is a pool too!! - 3.
-Bring folding camping chairs.
+Remember about the bacteria that might circulate now in the Massachusetts Lakes.
+Bring your rod and bait with you if you want to fish.
+Bring swimsuits (there is a pool too!!) - 3.
+Bring folding camping chairs just in case.
 Be sure to mark your chair so you can identify it later. - 4.
 Alcohol is allowed; there is no need to hide, but be prepared to share.
 Also, bring/share sweets and other treats, especially during the late-night activities for adults on both days. - 5.
-Bikes are delicate and may become very handy.
+Bikes may become very handy.
 Bring them.
 Electrical Scooters or bikes are okay, too. - 6.
-When you see a crying child-it doesn't matter if it's yours or not-come and try to calm him. - 7.
-When you see someone may use your help, and you're not busy come and help - 8.
+When you see a crying child-whether it's yours or not-come and try to calm him - 7.
+When you see someone who may need your help, and you're not busy, come and help - 8.
 When you see a child go to the woods on his own, try to prevent him - 9.
 Do use mosquito repellents during the day - 10.
 Sunscreen, sunglasses, and hats are helpful, too!
-Also, bring comfortable shoes-two pairs-so you can change.

-- 11. Bring rain clothes.
-We'll get quite some rain that weekend.
-Make sure you bring resin boots or crocks and a few pairs of sneakers for each kid, as well as a raincoat with a hoody, especially for the older kids, who will have outside classes, rain or shine. - 12.
+Also, bring comfortable shoes-two pairs-so you can change. - 11.
+Bring rain clothes.
+Make sure you bring resin boots or Crocs and a few pairs of sneakers for each kid, as well as a raincoat with a hoodie, especially for the older kids, who will have outside classes, rain or shine. - 12.
 Be flexible.
 Everything else will come with it.